Student Gender Identity and Gender Expression Policy

 Gender/Sex Affirmation Surgery

-Also called gender confirmation surgery or gender reassignment surgery, refers to surgical interventions undertaken by some people as part of the transitioning process.
+Also called gender confirmation surgery or gender reassignment surgery, this refers to surgical interventions undertaken by some people as part of the transitioning process.
 It is a process that is undertaken under medical supervision for the purpose of reaffirmation of a person’s sex by changing physiological or other characteristics of sex.
 Surgical interventions are not a necessity for the transition process.

 Gender Binary